Tayphong043/teamcity-documentation/topics/configuring-proxy-server.md

 teamcity.http.proxyPassword=password
 ```

-If TeamCity must access HTTPS endpoints (for example, external VCS hosting providers or cloud artifact storages), configure the `teamcity.https.*` properties as well.
+To access HTTPS endpoints (for example, GitHub-hosted repositories), configure the `teamcity.https.*` properties as well.

 > * The proxy has to be configured not to cache any TeamCity server responses.
 For example, if you use Squid, add "cache deny all" line to the `squid.conf` file.
 > * Since TeamCity Cloud servers' integrated [](build-artifact.md#Artifacts+Storage) is hosted on [Amazon S3](https://aws.amazon.com/s3/), the proxy should allow `*.amazonaws.com` traffic.